NA Medical Expenses and Deduction

 The remaining budgetary unit participants are legally responsible for the bill.

-Participants who are eligible for and receiving SSI.
+●Participants who are eligible for and receiving Supplemental Security Income (SSI).
 When the participant begins receiving SSI, allow excess medical expenses incurred from the later of the following:

 The date of the NA application.